With future of youth tackle football in question, supporters rally at State House

-BOSTON (WHDH) - With the future of youth tackle football in question, children, parents, and coaches gathered Tuesday at the Massachusetts State House to rally in support of the sport.
+BOSTON (WHDH) - With the future of youth tackle football in question, children, parents, and coaches gathered at the State House in Boston on Tuesday to rally in support of the sport.

 Lawmakers are considering the “NO HITS Act,” which would ban children from playing tackle football before reaching the eighth grade.